KaijuLogic/AD_BulkTestUsers/README.md

 **The script is intended strictly for testing and lab environments to simulate user population and management.**

+## FEATURES
+* Logs are created so you can go back and see which users were created, what role they were given, and what OU they were placed in.
+* Supports -whatif
+* f

 ## Prerequisites
 * **Active Directory PowerShell Module** (RSAT) must be installed or this should be run on a server with AD installed.
 * Permissions to create users and modify group memberships in the target Active Directory domain.